-- Reinvestment Fund's Limited Supermarket Access analysis identifies areas where: - 1.
-Residents have inequitable access to supermarkets; and - Locally unmet demand is sufficient to support new or expanded supermarket operations. - The LSA is one tool policymakers and investors can use to make targeted interventions to improve food access. - The CDFI Fund and the USDA use the LSA as a validated metric of food access. - LSA areas are located in urban, suburban, and rural communities across all 48 of the contiguous United States and Washington, DC.
+- Reinvestment Fund's Limited Supermarket Access analysis identifies areas where residents have inequitable access to supermarkets.
+Residents of LSA areas must travel almost twice as far (or more) as residents living in areas that have a similar density, but higher median income. - The LSA is one tool policymakers and investors can use to make targeted interventions to improve food access. - The CDFI Fund and the USDA use the LSA as a validated metric of food access. - LSA areas are located in urban, suburban, and rural communities across all 48 of the contiguous United States and Washington, DC.